Anaconder/Joppa-Technology-Services/README.md

-This is an e-commerce website in the works.The inventory page will be used be the company to update their list of goods available.
+This is an e-commerce website in the works.The inventory page will be used by the company to update their list of goods available.

 login page
 format the forgot password